livekit/node-sdks/README.md

 # LiveKit Server API for JS

 <!--BEGIN_DESCRIPTION-->
+Javascript/Typescript APIs to manage rooms and to create access tokens.
 This library is designed to work with [livekit-server](https://github.com/livekit/livekit-server).
+Use it with a Node.js backend to manage access to LiveKit.
 <!--END_DESCRIPTION-->

 ## Installation